ausazhnev/learning/Starting_out_with_Python_5th_Edition/Chapter_12/README.md

 ___

-### :en: The directory "Chapter_12" contains the code for the tasks for Chapter 12: Recursion.
+### :us: The directory "Chapter_12" contains the code for the tasks for Chapter 12: Recursion.
 Books "Starting Python Programming 5th Edition" by Tony Gaddis.

 I'm glad you checked out my repository.
 I hope you will find something interesting and useful in it, and I will also be grateful for the feedback.